Updating SQL Tables from Excel: A New Approach (Part 2)

 Clear edits link

-Updating the SQL table
+Updating SQL Table

 Rather than executing multiple individual SQL “Update” commands, we want to make use of an SQL stored procedure in conjunction with a User Defined Table Type to bulk update the SQL table.